klb2/mmf-physec/README.md

   to Eve, both with and without precoding at the transmitter
 - `data-measurement.mat`: Measurements of the transmission of the TU Dresden logo
-- `statistic/`: Folder containing multiple measurements of the MMF for averaging purposes

 ## Usage